Peter-Opapa/Peter-Opapa/README.md

-# Hi there, I'm Peter Opapa 👋
+# Hi there, Welcome 👋
-### A Data Engineer, Data Architect, and AI/ML Enthusiast
+### A Data Engineer, Data Architect and AI/ML Enthusiast

 Hello! 👋 I'm **Peter Opapa**.
 I'm passionate about designing, building, and optimizing data-driven solutions that power insights and innovation.
 My journey is focused on bridging the gap between complex engineering and the power of data.